10k+ plays bonus short story: Beck

 “Have you ever heard the phrase ‘beauty is just the beginning of terror’?’”
 Mr. Temple asked, with no expectation of an answer.
 His own magic seeped a bitter blue as it encased the whole room.
 The dead hissed, stumbling, still intact.
 “If a soul once made of beauty can become this, it’d be better for the soul to be destroyed without hope to return.”

-Magic forced him back to his face and Beck stumbled.
+Magic forced him back to his feet and Beck stumbled.
 He breathed hard, a puppet on a string.
 The magic pushed him forward, towards the dead, “If we destroy it, does it pass on?”

 The man frowned, “No.”